drush-ops/drush/docs/install-alternative.md

 Install a global Drush via Composer
 ------------------
-Follow the instructions below, or [watch a video by Drupalize.me](https://youtu.be/eAtDaD8xz0Q).
+To install Drush globally for a single user follow the instructions below, or [watch a video by Drupalize.me](https://youtu.be/eAtDaD8xz0Q).

 1. [Install Composer globally](https://getcomposer.org/doc/00-intro.md#globally).
 1. Add composer's `bin` directory to the system path by placing `export PATH="$HOME/.composer/vendor/bin:$PATH"` into your ~/.bash_profile (Mac OS users) or into your ~/.bashrc (Linux users).